Get a free, no obligation personal loan quote with rates as low as 9.99%

 Total Interest Paid$205.97$480.98$400

-As you can see in the table above, by consolidating your loan, you would save $286.95 on interest and you’d be paying $175 less each month.
-The only downside is that you’d be making payments for a longer period of time.
+As you can see in the table above, by consolidating your loan, you would save $286.95 in total interest paid and $175 less each month.
+The only downside is that you’d be making payments for a longer period.

-However, if you lower your term to a year and increase payments to $434 a month, you can pay off your loan within 12 months, and only pay $208 in interest.
+However, if you reduce your term to a year and increase payments to $434 a month, you can pay off your loan within 12 months, and only pay $208 in interest.

 What To Consider When Choosing Debt Consolidation Loans